 As noted with fill in the blank type posts, asking questions can also get your followers engaging more!
 Even better, ask a question and have users tag two friends to share their responses.

-A great way to gain new followers, periodically share Instagram images in your rental newsletter
+A great way to gain new followers periodically is to share Instagram images in your rental newsletter.

 Promote your Instagram account to your email subscribers.
-Periodically share an image in your newsletter and link it up to your Instagram account to attract new followers from your existing list.
+Share an image in your newsletter and link it up to your Instagram account to attract new followers from your existing list.

 Share a photo or video of the neighborhood bakery, Farmers’ Market or bicycle rental shop on your feed.
 In the act of promoting these local brands across your feed, they’ll likely share or regram your post and get your profile in front of more viewers.
-For an even better chance at connecting – call them or send them an email to let them know you’ve shared a picture on your feed.
+For an even better chance at connecting – call them or send them an email to let them know you’re planning to share a picture on your feed.

 Tip: Ensure the influencer has plenty of engagement before inviting them to stay.
 That means, not just followers, but rather likes, comments and frequent updates.